aws-samples/aws-serverless-workshop-innovator-island/1-app-deploy/README.md

 ![Module 1 env vars](../images/1-app-deploy-envvars.png)

-SAM has now used CloudFormation to deploy a stack of backend resources which will be used for the rest of the workshop, 2 x Lambda functions and a Lambda Layer, 3 x S3 buckets, a DynamoDBTable, Cognito UserPool, AWS IoT thing and a number of IAM Roles and Policies.
+SAM has now used CloudFormation to deploy a stack of backend resources which will be used for the rest of the workshop, 2 x Lambda functions, 3 x S3 buckets, a DynamoDBTable, Cognito UserPool, AWS IoT thing and a number of IAM Roles and Policies.

 ## Populate the DynamoDB Table